Go Back

 Instructions

-• Cool & Store: Let the chutney cool.
-Store in an airtight jar in the fridge for up to 3 weeks.
+• Add ½ tsp melon seeds and simmer for 2 minutes for extra richness.
+Let the chutney cool completely.
+Store in an airtight container in the refrigerator for up to 2 weeks.

 Notes

-Keyword how to make tamarind chutney, imli chutney recipe, sweet tamarind chutney, tamarind chutney recipe, tamarind sauce indian
+Keyword how to make tamarind chutney, imli chutney recipe, sweet tamarind chutney, tamarind sauce indian